mo-mughrabi/twitter-bot/README.md

 Introduction
 -----

-Twit bot is an open source software, I decided to do this project in 5 days.
+Twit bot is an open source software, I decided to do this project in 1 week as a benchmark for myself.
 A small portal to allow users to sign up via twitter and do following

     1) Auto follow certain hashtags
     2) Auto favorite certain hashtags